Innovation Scholar Award Programs

 - excellence in pioneering new approaches to the use of technology in online teaching and learning

 Requested materials funding as well as Innovation Team support and consultation time will be awarded to the top projects in January 2019 at a reception honoring Innovation Scholars, whose projects will also be highlighted at the UA Online Learning Innovation Summit.

 - Applicant must be University of Alabama faculty

-- Individual proposals will include a budget for funds requested (if any).
+- Proposals will include a budget for funds requested (if any).